 Instant discounts vary by participating retailer; see program website

-With home solar panels, you can save money on your energy bill, lower your home's carbon footprint, and gain additional energy independence.
+With home solar PV, you can save money on your energy bill, lower your home's carbon footprint, and be better prepared if there's an outage to the local grid.

-Generally speaking, your energy bills will significantly decrease after you install solar panels.
+Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Ferndale, the average amount someone can save is $836 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.

-While solar energy is a valuable option for many, it might not be ideal for homeowners in wet, dark areas.
-In these cases, you could consider other forms of renewable energy, such as wind or geothermal power, as a primary source.
+While solar energy is an ideal option for many, it might not be ideal for homeowners in wet, dark areas.
+In these cases, a contractor might recommend other forms of renewable energy, such as wind or geothermal power, as a primary source.
 It is also important to speak to a qualified installer to determine if their solar system is compatible with the climate and environment of your area.
-Even if you choose a different form of renewable energy altogether, you'll still lower your emissions and could still qualify for distributed generation or other money-saving programs.
+Even if you choose a different form of renewable energy altogether, you'll still help the environment and could still qualify for distributed generation or other money-saving programs.